Component Options

 - Popular choices include 550w/650w/750w/850w/1000w.

-- Prebuilt computers tend to have a smaller powersupply to drive the cost down.
+- Prebuilt computers tend to have a smaller power supply to drive the cost down.

 - A 550 will works for general computing unless you have chosen a discreet video card.